piotr-machura/website/src/personal-server.md

 CMD sh -c "python3 -m radicale --config /var/radicale/config/config.ini"
 ```
 We copy the configuration, expose data and config volumes, as well as our chosen port.
 The container's entry point is
 simply Python launching Radicale with our configuration file.

+### The CardDAV docker-compose section
-Let's add the new container to our `./docker-compose.yml`
-under the `services` key.
+Let's add the new container to our `./docker-compose.yml` under the `services` key.
 ```yaml
 carddav:
   build: ./build/radicale